 Also known as: Adenoidectomy and Removal of adenoid glands

-- The surgeon will insert a small instrument into your child’s mouth to prop it open.
+- The surgeon places a small tool into your child's mouth to keep it open.

 - Reactions to medicines

 - Have fewer ear infections